 Don’t worry, though — here we will break down exactly what you need to do to clean your Dyson vacuum, whether you own a stick, cylinder or upright model.

-If you're not sure whether you want to invest in a bagless Dyson design or a bagged canister model, check out our guide on bagged vs. bagless vacuums.
+If you're looking to upgrade, these are 5 things to look out for before buying a Dyson vacuum cleaner.
+And if you're unsure whether you want to invest in a bagless Dyson design or a bagged canister model, check out our guide on bagged vs. bagless vacuums.

 How to clean a Dyson vacuum